CoryDAsana/developer-docs/source/includes/markdown/_16-how-to-use.html.md

 Since every API request you make will start with the same base URL (`https://app.asana.com/api/1.0`), in this documentation we'll generally refer to the URL by its resoruce or relative path.
 For instance, when we say `/users/me`, we are using this as a shorthand for the entire URL: `https://app.asana.com/api/1.0/users/me`.

+Note that for requests that query for multiple objects, [pagination](/docs/pagination) is highly recommended.
+Requests with large result sets may timeout or be truncated; therefore, pagination is strongly encouraged to ensure both you and your users have the best experience when using the Asana API.

 #### Receiving a response

 After requesting information from the API, you will receive a response in [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) format, which can be read and understood by both humans and computers.
 The response is structured in a particular way so programs can rely on a consistent format for the data.

 Our API is documented for what resources are available and what sort of return data to expect.
 For example, here is the [documentation for the `/users` endpoint](/docs/get-a-user), which we just called (i.e., requested) earlier.
 This is where you can discover what is possible with our API.

+#### Next steps

-Now, let’s make the same call to `/users/me` more like software would.
+In the next section, we'll make the same request to `/users/me` more like software would.
 Before we do so, we’ll need to get access outside of your web browser to the API.

 <div>
   <div class="docs-developer-satisfaction-content">